 As shown on the District's five-year financial analysis below (which is also included as part of Attachment #2), the District is anticipating the receipt of the County's assessment for the first year, which is much less than what the District estimates the cost would be to provide the service.
-In order to supplement this revenue that it will receive the first year, the District will be providing an internal loan-to be repaid in future years-in order to have all the necessary funding to provide the increased level of service anticipated immediately delivered.
+In order to supplement this first year revenue, the District will be providing an internal loan from its reserve to general operations - to be repaid in future years - in order to have the necessary funding to provide the increased level of service anticipated for immediate delivery.